 In addition, avoid giving a recorded statement to insurance or signing anything until you have a lawyer look over the offer.

 Contact us at Salamati Law for representation after a slip and fall.

 After seeking medical attention, a lawyer should be the next person you call for a free assessment.
 Even if you’re not 100% sure what contributed to the accident, or if you suspect there was a hazard the property owner should have known about, we’ll investigate what happened.
 We can collect evidence by subpoenaing documents, interviewing witnesses, taking depositions, and acquiring experts to testify on your behalf.

 If you’re worried about how you’ll cover doctor co-pays while your case is pending, we can often get a letter of promise or negotiate with your creditors to minimize the financial hassle.
-Contact a Los Angeles slip and fall attorney at Salamati Law for free and confidential legal advice.
+Contact a personal injury attorney at Salamati Law for free and confidential legal advice.